Behaviour

 Consequences don't register when the brain is in crisis.
 The neuroscience of why discipline backfires under overwhelm, and what works instead.

-It makes intuitive sense.
 Your autistic child screams, throws things, hits their sibling, and you think: there need to be consequences, or this behaviour will keep happening.
-It's what most discipline advice tells you to do.
+It's what most discipline advice says to do.

 What happens in the brain during overwhelm